 Thanksgiving comes before you know it and I want to show you how to prepare Thanksgiving dinner without the stress.
 With these tips and recipes, you can now sit with your loved ones and enjoy the day knowing you have planned everything to the last detail.

-Use this timeline to create your Thanksgiving Menu and order your 10-Page Thanksgiving-planner today.
+Use this free timeline printable to help create your Thanksgiving Menu.

 How to Prepare Thanksgiving Dinner

 There are lots of things to plan, things to buy, dishes to wash, write out the menu and maybe you are even expecting overnight guests.
 I like to make family-friendly food recipes, and then make a few special recipes that I might find on Pinterest.